26zl/Fedora-41-KDE-Spin-Post-Install/README.md

 ## System Updates

-After installation, update your system to ensure all packages are up-to-date:
+After installation, it's important to update your system to ensure all packages are up-to-date and unnecessary files are removed.

-1. Run the following commands:
+1. Update your system by running the following commands:
-   `sudo dnf -y update`
+   - sudo dnf -y upgrade --refresh
-   `sudo dnf -y upgrade --refresh`
+   - sudo dnf -y update
-   `sudo dnf autoremove`
+   - Also check for pending updates in Discover app just to be sure

+2. Reboot your system to apply updates.

+3. After rebooting, clean up unnecessary packages and cached files:
+   - sudo dnf autoremove
-   `sudo dnf clean all`
+   - sudo dnf clean all

 ---